cloudevents/spec/primer.md

 headers to transport metadata; most HTTP servers will reject requests with excessive HTTP header data, with limits as low as 8kb.
 Therefore, the aggregate size and number of extension attributes should be kept minimal.

-The specification places no restrictions on the type of the extension attributes.
-Meaning, they may be simple types (e.g. strings, integers), complex (e.g. structured) or undefined collection of attributes.

 If an extension becomes popular then the specification authors might consider moving it into the specification as a core attribute.
 This means that the